burlachenkok/CPP_from_1998_to_2020/Cpp-Technical-Note.md

 However `__forceinline` still does not guarantee to inline e.g. in MSVC there are various reasons why inline can not be done (See [__forceinline in msvc](https://learn.microsoft.com/en-us/cpp/cpp/inline-functions-cpp?view=msvc-170#inline-__inline-and-__forceinline)).
 For release builds it essentially can happen with:

-- recursive functions with reatvely big depth of recursion
+- recursive functions with the relatively big depth of recursion
-- for virtual function called vrtually
+- for a virtual function called virtually
 - function is invoked via function pointer